The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 6. Root\InventoryDeviceContainer and Root\InventoryDevicePnp#

 InventoryDeviceContainer is the user-facing device list: "Brother HL-L2350DW", "Logitech BRIO", "Samsung Galaxy S22".
-One subkey per logical device.
+One sub-key per logical device.
 Notable values: Categories, DiscoveryMethod, FriendlyName, Manufacturer, ModelName, ModelNumber, IsConnected, IsPaired, Icon.

-InventoryDevicePnp is the technical enumeration: one subkey per device interface, with BusReportedDescription, DeviceClass, DeviceId, InstanceId, Manufacturer, Service, DriverName.
+InventoryDevicePnp is the technical enumeration: one sub-key per device interface, with BusReportedDescription, DeviceClass, DeviceId, InstanceId, Manufacturer, Service, DriverName.

-7. Root\InventoryApplicationShortcut and other minor keys#
+7. Root\InventoryApplicationShortcut and minor keys#

-• InventoryApplicationFramework — .NET / runtime framework records.
+• InventoryApplicationFramework: .NET / runtime framework records.

-• InventoryApplicationDriver — bridge between an installed application and the driver it shipped.
+• InventoryApplicationDriver: bridge between an installed application and the driver it shipped.

-• InventoryDriverPackage — INF-level package records.
+• InventoryDriverPackage: INF-level package records.

 8. Timestamps: the part everyone gets wrong#